Best low emission green cars

 Low emissions and good fuel economy go hand-in-hand - here are 10 cars that deliver low everyday running costs

 Low and zero-emission ‘green’ cars aren’t just better for the environment, they can be kinder to your finances, too.
 If you opt for a hybrid or a combustion-powered car that is tuned for low CO2 emissions, you generally also have the potential to use considerably less fuel.
 If you opt for a fully-electric zero-emission vehicle, then as well as saving a packet on fuel costs, your car will also qualify for free Vehicle Excise Duty (road tax).

 Green cars also carry benefits for the business user, as the lower a vehicle’s emissions, the lower the applicable Benefit-In-Kind (BiK) tax rate.
-Fully-electric cars will enjoy a two per cent BiK rate until at least 2024, thanks to the Chancellor’s generosity, which can save you thousands.
+Fully-electric cars will enjoy a two per cent BiK rate which can save you thousands.
 However, the latest Vehicle Excise Duty rules mean that a combustion-powered vehicle’s emissions no longer affect its annual road tax rate if it was registered during or after April 2017, which includes all hybrid models.

 Choosing the best green car for you